Recommendations for a Global Curriculum in Medical Oncology

 ESMO/ASCO Global Core Curriculum for Training in Medical Oncology Log Book

-The ESMO/ASCO Global Core Curriculum for Training in Medical Oncology Log Book was created in 2009 after the original Curriculum publication.
+The ESMO/ASCO Global Core Curriculum for Training in Medical Oncology Log Book was created in 2008 after the original Curriculum publication and updated in 2016.
 The purpose of the Log Book is to keep a record of oncology trainees’ educational programme, their progress and provide supervisors a tool in which to assess performance.

 Global Core Curriculum (original 2004 version) in different languages